 - Books for Kids - Age Six to Twelve

 - Group Size:Even the most reluctant readers and writers are intrigued by the idea to write their own book.
 This workshop focuses on the basic elements of story writing and illustrating.
 Younger children will develop a story together and each participant will illustrate a paragraph, while older children will be encouraged to write and illustrate their own story as part of an anthology.
 Expected time frame: 6- 8 sessions a 2 hrs.

 - Storytelling and Illustrating - Age Five to Fifteen

 - Group Size:This is the shortened version of Books for Kids.
-In this workshop I will tell one of my stories, while the children listen and develop their ideas for an illustration, they will do afterwards.
-Storytelling is accompanied by a slide show giving the children visuals to use for their illustration.
-Expected time frame: 2 hours for younger children, 3-4 hours for older children.
+In this workshop we will develop a collaborative story together.
+Children then will create a cover for the collaborative story.
+Expected time frame: 1-2 hours for younger children, 3-4 hours for older children.

 Audience Age Groups